propelorm/Propel2/README.md

     php bin/propel test:prepare

-Now you can run unit tests:
+Now you can run the test suite by running:

     phpunit

 ## License ##